Family Herbalist Program – Live Online Via Zoom – Spring 2023

 Our Family Herbalist program empowers students to care for the everyday health imbalances they face through a comprehensive herbal curriculum.
 It is an excellent program for those wishing to serve as their family’s primary care provider, to prevent illness, and help alleviate both acute and chronic conditions, through holistic and sustainable approaches.

-Dates: Weekly virtual class meets every Tuesday Beginning January 24 through April 23, 2023 on Zoom.
+ZOOM DATES: JANUARY 24 through APRIL 18, 2023: Weekly virtual class meets every Tuesday Beginning on Zoom.

-Final Medicine Making and Graduation Weekend April 22-23, 2023 in-person in Orlando, FL (Zoom option available if live attendance isn’t possible).
+IN PERSON in Orlando, FL (ZOOM option available if live attendance isn’t possible).

 Prefer to meet in-person?
 Check out our Spring 2023 Family Herbalist Program – In-Person option meeting 4 weekends a month for four months in Orlando, FL.